Kivu conflict: Ethnic Mai Mai factions

 Clashes between Hutu militias and militias of other ethnic groups has also been prominent.
 In 2012, the Congolese army in its attempt to crush the Rwandan backed and Tutsi-dominated CNDP and M23 rebels, empowered and used Hutu groups such as the FDLR and a Hutu dominated Maï Maï Nyatura as proxies in its fight.
 The Nyatura and FDLR even arbitrarily executed up to 264 mostly Tembo civilians in 2012.

-In 2015, the army then launched an offensive against the FDLR militia.
+In 2015, the army launched an offensive against the FDLR militia.
 The FDLR and Nyatura were accused of killing Nande people and of burning their houses.
 The Nande-dominate UPDI militia, a Nande militia called Mai-Mai Mazembe and a militia dominated by Nyanga people, the "Nduma Defense of Congo" (NDC), also called Maï-Maï Sheka and led by Gédéon Kyungu Mutanga, are accused of attacking Hutus.

 In North Kivu, in 2017, an alliance of Mai-Mai groups called the National Movement of Revolutionaries (MNR) began attacks in June 2017 includes Nande Mai-Mai leaders from groups such as Corps du Christ and Mai-Mai Mazembe.
 Another alliance of Mai-Mai groups is CMC which brings together Hutu militia Nyatura and are active along the border between North Kivu and South Kivu.
 In September 2019, the army declared it had killed Sylvestre Mudacumura, head of the FDLR, and in November that year the army declared it had killed Juvenal Musabimana, who had led a splinter group of the FDLR.